Peritonitis and Abdominal Sepsis Treatment & Management

 Approach Considerations

-The current approach to peritonitis and peritoneal abscesses targets correction of the underlying process, administration of systemic antibiotics, and supportive therapy to prevent or limit secondary complications due to organ system failure.
+The management approach to peritonitis and peritoneal abscesses targets correction of the underlying process, administration of systemic antibiotics, and supportive therapy to prevent or limit secondary complications due to organ system failure.
 Treatment success is defined as adequate source control with resolution of sepsis and clearance of all residual intra-abdominal infection.

 Early control of the septic source is mandatory and can be achieved by operative and nonoperative means.